-When considering the purpose of the proposed amendment, which is to increase current residential densities in the Beaconsfield town centre, it is questioned why the subject site, would have planning controls applied requiring an average lot size well below the standard residential density in growth areas.
+When considering the purpose of the proposed amendment, which is to increase current residential densities in the Beaconsfield town centre, it is questioned why the subject site,

 5.2.2 Proposed Roads & Infrastructure

 A traffic assessment and report has been completed by One Mile Grid and included at Appendix C of this submission.
 Among other things, it discusses the impact of the road proposed within the subject site as part of the amendment.
 The report states: